About COVESA

 Groups & Projects

-COVESA members launch and contribute to a variety of collaborative projects that advance the mobility ecosystem and focus on accelerating connected vehicle systems.
+COVESA members launch and contribute to a variety of collaborative projects that advance the acceleration of connected vehicle systems.

 Members are encouraged to introduce projects that deliver guidance and specifications, open-source licensed software, and related materials that equip the industry with useful assets for commercial solution development.